th2-net/th2-sailfish-utils/README.md

 + `Parameters` to configure the `ProtoToIMessageConverter`

 ### 3.5.1
-+ Added filters for 'IN', 'LIKE', 'MORE', 'LESS' FilterOperations
++ Added functional for 'IN', 'LIKE', 'MORE', 'LESS', 'WILDCARD' FilterOperation and their negative versions

 ### 3.5.0